Who can apply for this scholarship?

-- pass at least 75% of their courses and
+- pass at least 75% of their first year courses and

-- undertake their second year of full-time degree study at EIT in February of the following year and
+- undertake their second year of full-time degree study at EIT in the consecutive year and

 - Meet all programme requirements for advancement to the second year of their degree.